VNSG-1409-01 - Nursing Health-Illness II

 3. The Comprehensive Final Exam must be taken.

-8. If a student scores less than a 75 on a unit examination, the student is required to make an appointment with an instructor prior to the next exam.
+9. If a student scores less than a 75 on a unit examination, the student is highly recommended to make an appointment with an instructor within one week after the exam.
 At that time the student will review the examination and, with the assistance of the instructor, identify strategies to improve performance on subsequent examinations.

-10. Any challenge to exam questions must be presented in writing within one (1) week of review of the exam.
-Disputed test items must be submitted by student along with proposed answer supported by documentation from the current textbook and handouts.
+11. Any challenge to exam questions must be presented on provided form within 48 hours of the review of the exam.
+Disputed exam items must be submitted by the student along with proposed answer supported by documentation from the current textbook, handouts, and/or lecture reference material.

 Average with Daily grades